FH-Potsdam/spark-workshops/README.md

 ####claim Core & first Blink

 1. We have 8 cores in the lab.
 So we asume that on the sparkcore is something  (maybe some code leftovers from another sutdent or he is out of the box) but we don't know what the state is.
 2. Unbox the core and plug it into your computer with a micro usb cabel.
+One o the cores needs to have its antenna connected. (it is the white one.)
 3. Put your core into listenning mode by pressing the mode button for 3 seconds.
+If this does not work try the [factory reset](http://docs.spark.io/connect/#appendix-factory-reset)
 4. Setup your core with wifi credentials and so on.
 Run `spark setup` in the terminal and follow the instructions.
 Have your wifi credentials with you.
+If you run into problems try using the [USB connection version](http://docs.spark.io/connect/#connecting-your-core-connect-over-usb)
+5. If the core is out of the box there is still ["tinker"](http://docs.spark.io/tinker/) installed.
+This allows you to talk to pins from your phone or from the commandline.
+Enter into your Terminal `spark function call YOUR_CORES_NAME digitalWrite "D7/HIGH"` to turn on the build in LED.
 5. Go to [www.spark.io/build](https://www.spark.io/build) you should be able to see your core under "Cores" on the left hand side at the bottom.
 6. Congrats start programming your core.

 For example like this.
 The counter is a published variable.
 That is accesable from to the cloud.